navapbc/wic-participant-recertification-portal/analytics/README.md

 # Analytics using Matomo

 For this project, we used [matomo](https://matomo.org), a privacy-forward alternative to Google Analytics.
-See @TODO ADR for reasons why we chose to do so.

 ## Local development